tonysm/bootcamp.turbo-laravel.com/resources/docs/native-auth-with-sanctum.md

 php artisan migrate
 ```

 Now is the exception part.
-Sanctum's default installation recommends adding the `EnsureFrontendRequestsAreStateful` middleware at the top of the API route group middleware stack.
+Sanctum's default installation recommends adding the `EnsureFrontendRequestsAreStateful` middleware that ships with Sanctum at the top of the API route group middleware stack.
 Instead, we're gonna create our own.
 We're also adding the `TurboMiddleware` to that route group:

 ```php filename=app/Http/Kernel.php
 <?php